Jon Lester: Draft and minor leagues

+Boston Red Sox (2006–2014)

 2006

 With a rash of injuries and general ineffectiveness of several Red Sox starters, the team recalled Lester on June 10 to make his major league debut against the Texas Rangers.
 He put up a 7–2 record and a 4.76 ERA in 81 1/3 innings pitched in his rookie year.

 On August 27, 2006, Lester was scratched from his scheduled start against the Oakland Athletics due to a sore back.
 The following day he was placed on the 15-day disabled list, and was sent back to Boston for testing.
 At the time, Lester's back problems were thought to be the result of a car crash he was involved in earlier in the month.
 On August 31, it was reported that Lester had been diagnosed with enlarged lymph nodes and was being tested for a variety of ailments, including forms of cancer.
 A few days later, doctors at Massachusetts General Hospital confirmed that Lester had a treatable form of anaplastic large cell lymphoma.
 Lester underwent off-season chemotherapy treatments at Seattle's Fred Hutchinson Cancer Research Center.
 In December 2006, ESPN.com reported that Lester's latest CT Scan showed no signs of the disease, which appeared to be in remission.